DocDBrown/PrivacyPolicy/Thoughts.md

 Even the Queensland Police motto proves this isnt the first time their lack of honour has been called out

-Even if you get a successful political prosecution, you still have to answer the National Anti-Corruption Commission and International Criminal Court
+Even if you get a successful political prosecution on the victim and witness of violent drug crime, you still have to answer the National Anti-Corruption Commission and International Criminal Court